CfSOtago/GREENGrid/analysis/profiles/README.md

  * saving out:
    + a report that includes plots of the profiles;
    + a large scale plot of the profiles;
-   + the profiles as a .csv.gz file in the repo [data](/ba1e12/nzGREENGrid/tree/master/data) folder.
+   + the profiles as a .csv.gz file in /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/profiles/.

 Note that this uses exactly the same functions as extractGridSpy1minData.R to be found in the [dataProcessing](/ba1e12/nzGREENGrid/tree/master/dataProcessing/gridSpy) directory.
 If the data extraction function detects a previous extract that exactly matches (in /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/dataExtracts/) it will use this instead to save time.